 Your Citizenship Interview

-5. Selective Service Registration- if you are a male, and were physically present in the United Stated between the ages of 18 and 26 (even if you did not have a green card) you were required to register with the Selective Service.
+5. Selective Service registration — if you are a male, and were physically present in the United States between the ages of 18 and 26 (even if you did not have a green card) you were required to register with the Selective Service.
 If you did not register, you will need to take appropriate steps to explain why you failed to register.

-6. Long Absences from the United States- If you have been outside of the United State for a continuous period of more than 1 year, you may have an issue related to abandoning your legal permanent residence status and you should speak with an immigration lawyer.
+6. Long absences from the United States — If you have been outside of the United States for a continuous period of more than one year, you may have an issue related to abandoning your legal permanent residence status and you should speak with an immigration lawyer.
 A continuous absence of between six months and one year may also be problematic and best discussed with a lawyer.

-At the time of this writing (March 2011) the process for Naturalization takes approximately four (4) months from the date of filing to interview.
+At the time of this writing (March 2011) the process for naturalization takes approximately four months from the date of filing to interview.
 This processing time is approximate only, and is based upon current cases handled by our office.
 Processing times are always subject to change by USCIS.
 Please note that you do not become a citizen at your interview.
-You need to be formally sworn in at a later Naturalization ceremony.
+You need to be formally sworn in at a later naturalization ceremony.